-The Company conducts sales, trading, financing and market-making activities on securities and futures exchanges and in over-the-counter ("OTC") markets around the world.
+The Company conducts sales, trading, financing and client facilitation activities on securities and futures exchanges and in OTC markets.
 The Company's trading portfolios are managed with a view toward the risk and profitability of the portfolios.
 The following is a discussion of risk management and the Company's primary risks: market risk, credit risk and operational risk policies and procedures covering these activities.